abdirisakj1/React-exercises/01-exercise/README.md

 # UserCard

-This exercise displays a simple user card component.
+This exercise displays a  user card component.

 It shows the following information:

 - **User Name**
 - **Email**

-Example structure used in the component:
+ structure used in the component:

 <h2>User Name</h2>
 <p>Email</p>